tarantool/doc/doc/how-to/vshard_quick.rst

 * ``storage_2_a`` – a ``storage`` instance, the **master** of the **second** replica set
 * ``storage_2_b`` – a ``storage`` instance, the **replica** of the **second** replica set

-All instances are managed using the ``tarantoolctl`` administrative utility which comes with Tarantool.
+All instances are managed using the :ref:`tt <tt-cli>` administrative utility.

 Change the directory to ``example/`` and use ``make`` to run the development cluster: